Democratic watchman. (Bellefonte, Pa.) 1855-1940, February 12, 1932, Image 6

 LIQUID - TABLETS - SALVE

-666 Liquid or Tablets used internally
+666 Liquid or Tablets used internally sad

-666 Salve externally, make a com
+666 Salve externally, make a complet

 and effective treatment for Colds